Without a “Company Survival Plan” You Could Lose Everything

 If you do it right, your business may be the only business to survive in your region.

-Of course, in the AFTERMATH of an SHTF event or catastrophic disaster, you may find that there are now NEW needs, immediate needs, and with some forward thinking your business may be able to suddenly change its business model and do even better than it did before the disaster that brought everything crashing down in the first place.
+Of course, in the AFTERMATH of a SHTF event (here’s what SHTF means) or catastrophic disaster, you may find that there are now NEW needs, immediate needs, and with some forward thinking your business may be able to suddenly change its business model and do even better than it did before the disaster that brought everything crashing down in the first place.